 Patio heaters can be categorized by the type of fuel they use or by installation type.

-There are two types of patio heaters by fuel type:
+There are two main types of patio heaters by installation type:

 Let's start with the installation type and then move on to the fuel.

 Heaters in Photo: Bromic Platinum Smart Heat Electric Patio Heaters